LDAPAccountManager/lam/lam/docs/README.upgrade.txt

 module does not implement the load_attributes() function then you have to use getManagedAttributes() or the meta data to specify them.

+The class variable "triggered_messages" in baseModule was removed.

 0.5.x -> 1.0.0:
 ===============